 One of the more unusual date ideas in Manila, but certainly one that will live long in the memory.
 Sip & Gogh has multiple branches in Manila, and you can really let your creativity flow… who knows, perhaps your painting will get better after a few drinks!
 If you want to take your artwork home, make sure you leave some space in your suitcase.
 It might be hanging above your bed when you get home!

 18. Eat at a garden restaurant

 For a break from Manila’s hustle and bustle, why not head to a garden restaurant?!
 While dining out on street food is a great way to surprise your pallet, sometimes it may lack a bit of romance.
-Garden restaurants will give you a chance to try more upmarket local food and it’s often very Instagrammable!
+Garden restaurants will give you a chance to try more upmarket local food and they’re often some of the most Instagrammable places in Manila too!
 The intimate atmosphere is perfect for those who are travelling with the one they love.

 Best Free Things to Do in Manila

 Bonifacio Global City in the Taguig neighbourhood is made up of lots of elements.
 There are clubs, restaurants, and bars aplenty.
 While you should definitely check that out, it’s another side of Bonifacio that’s home to one of the best free things in Manila.
 There’s lots of street art from local and international artists, with large murals painted on buildings as part of the city’s festival.
 You can do a DIY walking tour, but if you’re happy to splash out on a tour, a local expert can tell you more about the works.

 A favourite of couples and budget travellers around the world – finding the best spot to watch sunset (or sunrise) in a location is one of the best free things you can do.
 After all – the best things in life are free!
 For the most exquisite sunset, head to Manila Bay.

 21. Philippines Cultural Centre